s1ck/gdl/README.md

 Inspired by the popular graph query language [Cypher](http://neo4j.com/docs/stable/cypher-query-lang.html), which is implemented in [Neo4j](http://neo4j.com/), I started developing an [ANTLR](http://www.antlr.org/) grammar to define property graphs.
 I added the concept of subgraphs into the language to support multiple, possible overlapping property graphs in one database.

 For me, this project is a way to learn more about ANTLR and context-free grammars.
+Furthermore, GDL is used for unit testing and graph definition in [Gradoop](https://github.com/dbs-leipzig/gradoop), a framework for distributed graph analytics.

 The project contains the grammar and a listener implementation which transforms GDL scripts into property graph model elements (i.e. graphs, vertices and edges).